 Only the researchers who are not working in the IBS Center by the time they submit a letter of intent are permitted to apply for the Young Scientist Fellowship.
 However, re-employment is not guaranteed if they are not selected as final YSFs.

-If they are selected as the final YSF at HQ or Campus Centers, they must, in principle, conduct research as full-time IBS employees.
+If they are selected as the final YSF, they must conduct research as full-time.
 Thus, they must take a leave of absence, work on secondment or resign from their posts upon appointment as YSF.
-If they are selected as the final YSFs at Extramural Centers, they may maintain their posts at their current affiliations.
-However, they are not allowed to participate in other research projects as they will be expected for 100% participation in their Young Scientist Fellowship projects.
+In addition, YSF are not allowed to participate in other research projects as they will be expected for 100% participation in their Young Scientist Fellowship projects.
 YSFs are allowed to apply for other projects during their employment term as YSFs only when their transfer to another affiliation is confirmed.

 Most importantly, candidates will be reviewed based on the originality and creativity of their proposed research.
 Other factors include whether the proposed research will produce synergistic effects in regards to the research of the IBS Center and whether the candidates have potential to grow into capable, independent researchers.